 About the art, it's decent, but the artstyle noticably improves over time.
 I'm not an artsy person so I can't exactly commentate on how good it is, other than that it's easy enough to know what's going on without having to decipher a sea of squiggles and black ink.

 Characters?
-It really depends on personal tastes.
-I'm admittedly extremely biased towards Misaka Mikoto, but she has her flaws.
+It really depends on personal tastes here.
+I'm admittedly extremely biased towards Misaka Mikoto, because she has both strengths and flaws.
 She has your typical tsundere personality, but it only surfaces when she's around her love interest (who appears sporadically).
 Other times, she's a cool person who’s the opposite of her supposed status as an ojou-sama, with some cuteness thrown in.
-Sometimes however, she may come off as rather selfish and understandably immature for a 14 year old.
-But as a whole it does add some depth to her character instead of being that one-dimensional bull-headed main character who has the sole purpose of protecting their friends or whatnot like some protagonists from other shounen manga.
+Sometimes however, she may come off as rather selfish and understandably immature and rash for a 14 year old.
+But as a whole it does add some depth to her character instead of being that one-dimensional bull-headed main character whose sole purpose is to protect their friends or whatnot like some protagonists from other shounen manga.
 She's the most powerful electromaster in the city, and what really made me invested in her character is the ways she plays around with that ability.
 She can do so much more than just shooting lightning bolts like other average shounen protagonists, especially so when the setting is in a technologically advanced city.
-There's a reason why the manga title has 'Railgun' in it.

 (And the main cast are all flat-chested!
 Any fanserive is also not overblown to the extents of Fairy Tail, which, to me, gives the girls the respect they deserve as human beings rather than objectifying them as something for the male readers to fap off to.)